john9francis/radiation-modeling/timeSpent.md

 - =================================================================================
 - 6/12 **Plan:** delete my Geant4 folder and try installing it again.
 This time install "ALL" and "INSTALL" at the same time.
 - 6/12 6:20 pm 30 min Started with a clean slate to try and download Geant4 again.
 Installing both "ALL" and "INSTALL" at the same time isn't gonna work with my setup, because I'm using the visual studio GUI, so I'll just wait for "ALL" to finish and then i'll do the "INSTALL."
 I'm building this in the "RelWithDebInfo" configuration.
-- 6/12 9:30 pm read research paper about modeling a linac.
+- 6/12 9:30 pm 30 min Did more research about LINACs.
+I think I'm going to go with the specific "Varian VitalBeam" linac.
+Found out that the photon energy configuration is ~6 to 10 MV.